Welcome New Students!

 Penn Violence Prevention (PVP)

-Any student who has a disability and wishes to self-identify with the Office of Student Disabilities Services (SDS) at the Weingarten Learning Resources Center, can complete the Self-Identification Form.
+Any student who has a disability and wishes to self-identify with the Weingarten Learning Resources Center, can complete the Self-Identification Form.
 Submission of this form is the first step in the Self-Identification Process.
-Any student who is requesting accommodations will also need to submit documentation of the disability and schedule an in person meeting as part of the collaborative process in determining eligibility for accommodations.
-Students that have further questions may contact SDS directly.
+Any student who is requesting accommodations will also need to submit documentation of the disability and schedule an in-person meeting as part of the collaborative process in determining eligibility for accommodations.
+Students that have further questions may contact this office directly.

 Provides quality health care that is accessible, affordable, culturally sensitive and student-focused.
 The Student Health Service supports the academic mission of the University of Pennsylvania through teaching, mentoring, research and leadership.